einari/ProjectPages/Web/Single Page Applications/SEO.md

 	<a data-navigate-to="/some/route">Go here</a>

-Internally Bifrost uses the [Balupton History plugin](https://github.com/balupton/History.js/) if it has been loaded.
+Internally Bifrost uses the [Balupton History plugin](http://github.com/balupton/History.js/) if it has been loaded.
 It provides an abstraction for dealing with the different browsers and how they deal with history.

+Worth mentioning, this site; the documentation of Bifrost is built on top of Bifrost itself.
+You can find the project [here](http://github.com/dolittlestudios/bifrost-pages).